 Boozed & Confused

-Updated for 2017 - a 90 minute briefing exploring the impacts of young people's alcohol use, identifying reasons for use, impacts of excessive use on both the individual and society, and considering appropriate harm reduction messages.
+A 60 minute briefing exploring the impacts of young people's alcohol use, identifying reasons for use, impacts of excessive use on both the individual and society, and considering appropriate harm reduction messages.

 Life Matters is targeted at Key Stage 3 pupils to delay/prevent substance misuse, raise awareness and enhance resilience.
 This programme can be tailored to meet the needs of other groups.
 For more information download the course outline.